 Do you speak chef?
 Do you know that “in the weeds” means you are running behind?
 Just as a professional kitchen has its own language, so does business writing.
 Learn about language and style to ensure that your document speaks the lingo of its target readers.

-Instructional Solutions has a business writing course that will sharpen your writing skills and enable you to produce high quality business documents, no matter how crazy it is in your company kitchen.
+We have business writing courses that will sharpen your team's writing skills and enable them to produce high quality business documents, no matter how crazy it is in your company kitchen.

 Contact us to learn more, and bon appétit!